Skip to main content

 AOFB Determination Process

-The Vermont Legislature passed Act 143 in 2018 to support the creation of value-added businesses for farms, while also giving towns authority to ensure that AOFBs meet the necessary and reasonable conditions that the town has set for local businesses, without having the effect of prohibiting the AOFB.
-Therefore, AOFBs may be subject to municipal site plan review and any performance standards adopted in municipal bylaws for similar commercial activity.
+Act 143 was enacted in 2018 to enable farms to develop value-added businesses to support their farms, while also empowering towns to require AOFBs to meet many zoning conditions the town establishes for other local businesses.
+Specifically, AOFBs may be subject to municipal site plan review and any performance standards adopted in municipal bylaws for similar commercial activity.

-The municipality is responsible for determining whether the proposed business meets the definition of AOFB provided in Act 143.
-VAAFM can engage in conversations with a farm or municipality around AOFB considerations but does not contribute to the final decision-making process regarding whether a business meets the definition of an AOFB or not.
+The municipality is responsible for determining whether a business meets the AOFB definition in Act 143 as amended.
+VAAFM can participate in conversations with a farm and/or municipality about AOFB issues but does not determine whether a business is an AOFB.

 In order to operate an AOFB:

-1. Review Act 143 and the AFOB definition to determine if your planned on-farm activities meet the AOFB definition.
+1. Review 24 V.S.A. § 4412(11) and the AOFB definition to determine if your planned on-farm activities fit within the AOFB definition.

-2. Confirm that your farm is regulated under the Required Agricultural Practices (RAP) rules.
+1. Confirm that your farm is regulated under the Required Agricultural Practices (RAP) Rule.

-If you are unsure if your operation qualifies as a farm or if the municipality requires an official farm determination, see Required Definitions and Determinations.
-Please note that receiving a farm determination does not override the need to consult with your town.
+If you are unsure whether your operation qualifies as a farm subject to the Required Agricultural Practices Rule or if your municipality requires an official farm determination, see Required Definitions and Determinations.
+Please note that farm determinations state whether a farm is required to follow the Required Agricultural Practices Rule and VAAFM’s determination does not override the need to consult with your town about AOFB activities.
+For most farms, it is easy to determine whether they meet a minimum threshold in the RAPs without consulting VAAFM.

-1. Contact your municipality to ask about local zoning applicable to your property and any proposed structures and the local process to be considered an AOFB.
-Determine, alongside your municipality, if your business qualifies as an AOFB.
-If your municipality requires it, the AOFB will be subject to municipal site plan review and adopted performance standards.
+1. Contact your municipality to ask about local zoning applicable to your property and any proposed structures and the local process for operating as an AOFB.
+Determine, in consultation with your municipality, whether your business qualifies as an AOFB.
+If your municipality requires it, the AOFB will be subject to municipal site plan review and any applicable adopted performance standards.
 Site plan review varies by municipality, but it often involves a public hearing with notice to adjacent landowners and the local community.
 Contact your zoning administrator to learn about the process in your municipality.

-2. Apply for any additional permits that are required, such as those for zoning, parking, and wastewater.
-This might include:
+1. Apply for any additional permits that are required, such as those for wastewater and any other applicable state or local permit.
+Your actions might include:

-• Contact a Regional Permit Specialist at the Department of Environmental Conservation to understand what permits may be necessary to operate the business
+• Contacting a Regional Permit Specialist at the Department of Environmental Conservation to understand what permits may be necessary to operate the business;

-• Contact your Act 250 District Coordinator to determine if an Act 250 land use permit application or amendment is required
+• Contacting your Act 250 District Coordinator or fill out a JO Request Form to determine if an Act 250 land use permit application or amendment is required;

-• If you apply agricultural pesticides on the farm, meet EPA's Agricultural Worker Protection Standard (WPS),and posting signs in the areas of application if the AOFB takes place in the same area.
+• If you apply agricultural pesticides on the farm, you must comply with EPA's Agricultural Worker Protection Standard (WPS),and post signs in the areas of application if the AOFB takes place in the same area.

-1. Begin operating the AOFB and continue to comply with relevant local, state, and federal land use regulations.
+2. Begin operating the AOFB after obtaining the required permits/approvals and continue to comply with relevant local, state, and federal land use regulations.

 Roles and Responsibilities